gonzex/test_abidocs/doc/tutorials/elastic.md

 respectively, and the x and y components are zero within numerical accuracy as they must be from symmetry.
 Numerical differentiation of the z component yields -0.745589 C/m^2.
-This is to be compared with the z,3 element of our rigid-ion piezoelectric tensor from 3, -0.73943025 C/m^2, and the two results do not compare as well as we might wish.
+This is to be compared with the z,3 element of our rigid-ion piezoelectric tensor from section 3, -0.73943025 C/m^2, and the two results do not compare as well as we might wish.

 What is wrong?
 There are two possibilities.
 The first is that the RF calculation produces the proper piezoelectric tensor, while numerical